PetrKryslUCSD/FinEtools.jl/README.md

 ## <a name="past-news"></a>Past news

+- 06/19/2024: Propagate labels of extruded quadrilaterals and triangles.
+- 05/19/2024: Make it possible to have different kinds of degrees of freedom.
+- 04/19/2024: Replace asserts with errors.
+- 04/11/2024: Speed up box selection of elements.
+- 03/21/2024: Implement element coloring.
+- 03/12/2024: Move parallel functionality to FinEtoolsMultithreading.
+- 02/19/2024: Implement mesh reordering.
 - 02/17/2024: Implement generic parallel matrix assembly using threaded tasks.
 - 12/31/2023: Update for Julia 1.10.
 - 06/19/2023: Introduce DataCache, generic linear and bilinear forms.